umbraco/UmbracoDocs/Umbraco-StarterKit/Uno-pedia/Content-Types/index.md

 ## Settings

-When building an Umbraco website using the Starter Kit the Settings Content Type and subpages are essential.
-This is where you configure your website, connect mailervices and social media and decide on both general and specific options for the theme of the website.
+When building an Umbraco Uno website the Settings Content Type and subpages are essential.
+This is where you configure your website, connect mailservices and social media and decide on both general and specific options for the theme of the website.

 ### [General settings](../Settings/General-Settings)